 Before you do anything, you need to look at your health insurance policy and see what it covers and where there might be gaps.
 If you are traveling outside of your home country, your provider may not cover you if you become ill or injured.

 Many travelers aren't aware that they can automatically get some type of travel insurance if they use a credit card to book their trip.
 Certain cards offer cardholders trip cancellation and trip interruption insurance.
 Chase, for example, will pay out up to $10,000 if a trip is cancelled for health or weather-related reasons.
-Visa Signature cards offer travel accident insurance and will pay out up to $250,000 in the event of accidental death or dismemberment.
+Visa Infinite cards offer travel accident insurance and will pay out up to $500,000 in the event of accidental death or dismemberment.

 If you know any frequent travelers, ask them how they insure their trips.